seifalmotaz/cruky_archived/docs/roadmap.md

 - [ ] Documentation

 ### Add
+- [ ] Add web socket
-- [ ] Request schema validator from class
+- [x] Request schema validator from class
-- [ ] Auto generatore OpenAPI/Swagger page inspired from FastAPI
-- [ ] Auto client code generatore from openapi inspired from Serverpod

 ## In Future
 Features that are added at an unspecified time:

-- [ ] Add web socket
 - [ ] ORM library inspired from Prisma
 - [ ] Server CRUD code generator inspired from ROR
+- [ ] Auto generatore OpenAPI/Swagger page inspired from FastAPI
+- [ ] Auto client code generatore from openapi inspired from Serverpod